tianyi21/eie3105/README.md

 :warning: Due to large differences among robot cars, the performance may vary even with the same code.

-:memo: A formal version, i.e., the final report, of this README can be found [here]().
+:memo: A formal version, i.e., the final report, of this README file can be found [here](https://github.com/evanliuty/eie3105/blob/master/doc/report.pdf).

 :sunglasses: Most importantly, enjoy the class!